lukeed/taskr/docs/README.md

   }
   ```

 + Use `Fly.prototype.filter(Function)` to add a transform in the sequence.
-If your function is async wrap it with `Fly.prototype.defer` and Fly will handle it as expected.
+If your function is async wrap it with `Fly.prototype.defer`.

 + Plugins are autoloaded, just make sure to include it in your `package.json` and under `node_modules`.